- A student may submit only one abstract to the Just-In-Time session.

 - Poster presenter substitutions are not permitted.

-VSS is pleased to announce the 2023 “Just-In-Time” poster submissions for undergraduate students who are working on independent research projects that are just now reaching the stage of being ready for abstract submission.
+VSS 2024 is pleased to announce that the “Just-In-Time” poster sessions for undergraduate students working on independent research projects are now open for submissions.
+Posters will be presented in person at the annual meeting.

 VSS welcomes and encourages submissions from a diverse group of eligible students across the globe.
 To help accomplish this goal we are asking that you share this information with any programs within your institutions that sponsor or promote research for undergraduate students.

-(1) currently enrolled in a 3-year or 4-year program leading to the bachelor’s degree, or,
+- Are currently enrolled in a 3-year or 4-year program leading to the bachelor’s degree.
+Or,

-Just-in-time posters for undergraduates will be presented in-person at VSS during one of two poster sessions scheduled for Saturday, May 20 or Monday, May 22.
-Submissions will open on March 1 and will be accepted until March 31.
+Space is limited.
+The window for submissions will open on March 1 and submissions will be accepted through March 31.
 Presenters will be informed of acceptance by April 11.

 Given the just-in-time deadline, some aspects will differ from regular VSS submissions.
 Submissions will be reviewed by members of the VSS Board of Directors and designates.
-Accepted abstracts will appear in the VSS 2023 program.
-Unlike submissions accepted following the December review, “Just-In-Time” abstracts will not appear in the Journal of Vision.
-The student who submits the abstract will be listed as the sole author, followed by the names of all those who participated as advisors or mentors.
+Accepted abstracts will appear in the VSS 2024 program, but unlike submissions accepted following the December review, “Just-In-Time” abstracts will not appear in the Journal of Vision.

 For additional information about submission requirements, go to Undergraduate Submission Policies.
 If you have any questions, please contact our office at .